Mindii/Archive-WowMacros/README.md

 # WowMacros
 Just some world of warcraft macros

-# Hide Orderhall command bar
+# Hide 7.0 topbar aka OrderhallCommandBar
 /run if OrderHallCommandBar:IsVisible()

 then OrderHallCommandBar:Hide();